This website uses cookies to ensure you get the best experience on our website. Learn more

 We love the open-plan main area of Doro Nawas Camp, too.
 Located at the top of the hill, it incorporates a long indoor dining area, a smaller lounge area with comfortable sofas and a fireplace, a bar, and a curio shop with a small picture gallery.
 Floor-to-ceiling windows and glass doors make the most of the views from this amazing hilltop viewpoint.
 In the middle of the main area is an open-air courtyard, with a firepit and comfy red beanbags.
 Stairs from here lead to an open roof-top terrace with panoramic views, often used for dining, sundowner drinks and after-dinner stargazing.

 Between the main area and the chalets is a rectangular swimming pool, surrounded by a few sunloungers.
-It may not be big – this is a very arid area! – but it is very inviting on a hot day, albeit surprisingly cold.
+It may not be big – this is a very arid area! – but it is inviting on a hot day, albeit surprisingly cold.

 The team at Doro Nawas runs many activities, including guided 4WD trips to track desert-adapted elephants, normally in the Huab River Valley, and to see the Bushman rock engravings at the UNESCO World Heritage Site of Twyfelfontein, usually taking in the Petrified Forest and the Organ Pipes.
 Do note, though, that at Twyfelfontein you are taken around by a local guide, not your guide from Doro Nawas.
 Back at the lodge, there's also a walking trail in the vicinity that can be done with a guide.